September 29, 2025

 From what I gathered, FortiGate’s UI is easy to navigate, making rule creation, monitoring, and security management much simpler.
 Users really appreciate FortiGate's strong interoperability with other Fortinet products.
 If you're using FortiSwitches or FortiAPs, you get built-in NAC capabilities, making it easier to enforce network access control policies without extra appliances.

-Another major win that I came across in the reviews is the strong security feature set, which includes VPN support, and intrusion prevention, making it a great all-in-one solution for businesses with distributed networks.
+Another major win that I came across in the reviews is the strong security feature set, which includes VPN support and intrusion prevention, making it a great all-in-one solution for businesses with distributed networks.

-"Using FortiGate for about 5 years at core and distribution network, and found the best so far, easy to understand anomaly logs and attractive feature sets, satisfied with its performance.
+"Using FortiGate for about 5 years at the core and distribution network, and found the best so far, easy to understand anomaly logs and attractive feature sets, satisfied with its performance.
 Easily scalable.."

 - Fortigate Review, Muhammad Irfan Y.

 "Compatibility issues with certain applications or devices on the networks may arise.
-Fortigate offers numerous advanced configuration options and features, which can lead to increased complexity during implementation and setup.
+FortiGate offers numerous advanced configuration options and features, which can lead to increased complexity during implementation and setup.
 Effectively maintaining and managing FortiGate may necessitate personnel with specialized technical expertise in cybersecurity, potentially resulting in additional hiring costs."

 - FortiGate Review, Nestor Azael O.